AndrzejKalinowski/cellular_automata/README.md

 # cellular_automata
 **Conway’s Game of Life** This is an end-of-semester project for dr Gepner’s Programming 1 course at the MEiL Faculty at WUT.

-# installation, compiling , running and environment
+## Installation, compiling , running and environment
 ### Environment
 I'm using Ubuntu 24.04 LTS under WSL2 running on Windows 11 25H2.
 Compilation is done using GCC and a Makefile.